Fiusen/filterTable/README.md

 # filterTable

-A Lua/Roblox function made to ***filter and deep search values inside a table*** with blazing fast speed and custom filter options, including a "Next Scan" feature, making filtering dynamic/specific values way easier.
+A Lua/Roblox function made to ***filter and deep search values inside a table*** blazingly fast, with custom filter options and a "Next Scan" method, making filtering dynamic/specific values way easier.